 Playing for clubs such as PSG, AC Milan and Marseille in his career, much was hoped for the Frenchman, who made his international debut in the same match as Zinedine Zidane, but he earned just six caps for his national side.

-He now coaches FC Cruseilles in the French eighth tier.
+In 2017 he took charge of FC Cruseilles in the French eighth tier.

 Another academy graduate, Mattock was a big fans’ favourite but went on to anger supporters in 2009 when he claimed to be “ecstatic” upon hearing of West Brom’s interest in him, handing in a transfer request and forcing the move.